avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Dependency_Scanning/README.md

 ***
 ## Introduction

-Dependency scanning is a process used in software development to identify and analyze the external dependencies or third-party components that a project relies on.
+* Dependency scanning is a process used in software development to identify and analyze the external dependencies or third-party components that a project relies on.
 These dependencies can include libraries, frameworks, modules, packages, or other code modules that are utilized to build and run the software.

-The scanning process is typically automated and integrated into the development workflow, often as part of continuous integration or continuous delivery (CI/CD) pipelines.
+* The scanning process is typically automated and integrated into the development workflow, often as part of continuous integration or continuous delivery (CI/CD) pipelines.
 It serves as a crucial post-build process examines the project's dependencies to identify any known vulnerabilities, outdated versions, or security issues.

+***
+## Key Points

+* **Automated Security Checks:** - Dependency check facilitates the automated detection of vulnerabilities within project dependencies, seamlessly integrating this crucial security check into CI/CD pipelines.
+* **Efficiency and Accuracy:** - It reduces the need for manual effort, significantly improving accuracy and efficiency compared to traditional manual checks.
+* **Awareness and Reporting** - Developers gain awareness of potential vulnerabilities through reports at an early stage, providing insights into the identified issues and their respective severity levels.

 ***
 ## Getting Started

 ### 1. Pre-requisite